 In 2014 we introduced an intensity reduction target for direct carbon emissions (scope 1 and 2) of 25% by 2018 with a 2013 baseline.
-We met and exceeded this goal in 2017, achieving a 38.7% reduction.
-We have also reduced absolute emissions by 21.9% since 2013.
+We met and exceeded this goal in 2017, achieving a 38.8% reduction.
+We have also reduced absolute emissions by 18.1% since 2013.
 We achieved our reduction in our carbon emissions intensity a year ahead of schedule thanks to an increase in the proportion of electricity we buy from renewable sources and an improvement in energy efficiency on our sites and offices.
-Our energy use intensity decreased by 4.3% over the last year and by 14% since 2013.
+Our energy use intensity increased by 0.7% over the last year.

-% change anticipated in absolute Scope 1+2 emissions 0
+% change anticipated in absolute Scope 1+2 emissions